Skip to main content

 The Philly Glovebox Kit: Potholes, I-76, and Trauma Care

 Driving in Philadelphia is a contact sport.
-A plain-English Medicine 3.0 guide to the mobile medical unit in your car, from tourniquets and aspirin to glass breakers for I-76 gridlock.
+A Medicine 3.0 guide to the mobile medical unit in your car, from tourniquets and aspirin to glass breakers for I-76 gridlock.

 Read Deep Dive